G3mha/hacker-tech/roadmap01/README.md

 ## Question 08

-The Windows username used in 192.168.2.147, based on the inspection of the packets with Kerberos protocol, is **jermija.lyakh**.
+The Windows username used in 192.168.2.147, based on the inspection of the packets with Kerberos protocol, is **jermija**.

 ![Question 08](./docs/img/question08.png)